 If you use the Forehand serve, you stand close to the table.
 After your service, you need to get into the ready position to attack the next ball as soon as possible.
 The first “footwork pattern” is called “2 steps pattern”, composed of “1 big step of the right foot”, and “a small jump of both feet”.

-- The “big step” quickly change the service stance to the ready stance.
+- The “big step” quickly changes the service stance to the ready stance.

 - And the “small jump” adjusts your feet and your body to the coming ball.